veerlegoorden/portfolio_tracker/README.txt

-# Investment Portfolio Tracker - CLI Application
+# Investment Portfolio Tracker - CLI

 This is a Python command-line application to manage and analyze a portfolio.